gardener/dependency-watchdog/doc/e2e-tests.md

 # This is required to ensure that `Dependency watchdog prober pods` are not scaled up during reconciliation of the shooted seed.
 kubectl -n garden annotate managedresource dependency-watchdog-probe resources.gardener.cloud/ignore=true --overwrite
 ```
-* Scale down the DWD prober deployment in the garden namespace (in the shooted-seed) and start a local DWD process by providing the prober config and the kubeconfig of the shooted seed as command line flags - ```bash go run ./dwd.go prober --config-path=<path to prober config yaml> --kubeconfig=<path to shooted-seed kubeconfig yaml>```.
+* Scale down the DWD prober deployment in the garden namespace (in the shooted-seed) and start a local DWD process by providing the prober config and the kubeconfig of the shooted seed as command line flags - ```bash go run ./dwd.go prober --config-file=<path to prober config yaml> --kubeconfig=<path to shooted-seed kubeconfig yaml>```.
 To change the log level one can additionally pass `--zap-log-level=<loglevel>` command line flag which will be picked up zap logger at the time of initialization of DWD prober.

 #### Secret changes
 Each DWD probe leverages an `internal-probe-endpoint` and an `external-probe-endpoint` to connect to the shoot Kube API server.
 Internal probe DNS record points to an `in-cluster` endpoint which is only reachable from within the cluster.
 For tests that are run locally by starting a DWD prober process, the internal probe endpoint will have to be changed.
 There are two ways to do this: